Restream/reindexer-py/README.md

 ```python
 RxConnector.item_upsert(self, namespace, item_def, precepts=[])
 ```
 Updates an item with its precepts in the namespace specified.
-Creates the item if it not exist.
+Creates the item if it not exists

 __Arguments:__